About This Course

 Course Outline

-Our MSc in Data Science & Analytics, jointly offered by the School of Computer Science and Information Technology and the Department of Statistics, provides an education in the key principles of this rapidly expanding area.
+Our MSc in Data Science and Analytics, jointly offered by the School of Computer Science and Information Technology and the School of Mathematical Sciences, provides an education in the key principles of this rapidly expanding area.
 The combination of sophisticated computing and statistics modules will develop your skills in database management, programming, summarisation, modelling, data visualisation, and interpretation of data.
 The programme provides graduates with an opportunity, through the development of a research project, to investigate the more applied elements of the disciplines.

 Students must attain 90 credits through a combination of core modules (30 credits), elective modules (30 credits) and a dissertation (30 credits).